-I grew up as a volunteer and peace ambassador in the middle of recurring inter-ethnic and cross border conflicts in Kenya’ north eastern region a place commonly known for the wrong reasons, they call it mandera, I proudly call it MY MANDERA.
-It is my passion for peace, youth and women empowerment that made me find myself in another continent I arrived at Asia Plateau on the 1st of June 2014.
+I grew up as a volunteer and peace ambassador in the middle of recurring inter-ethnic and cross border conflicts in Kenya’ north eastern region; a place commonly known for the wrong reasons, they call it mandera, I proudly call it MY MANDERA.
+It is my passion for peace, youth and women empowerment that made me find myself in another continent.
+I arrived at Asia Plateau on the 1st of June 2014.
 I had to achieve something in my life.
 I was of course in the middle of a bated breath between excitement and anxiety.
-I had taken a step, a step that will have positive impact on my life.
+I had taken a step - a step that will have positive impact on my life.
 The feeling of being the only African and representing my continent in the LMAD conference was great.

-I feel like I am getting richer, healed from inside living a happy life without hatred and with so much love to offer.
+I feel like I am getting richer, healed from inside and I am living a happy life without hatred and with so much love to offer.
 With the supportive family and friends that i already have, the other thing that can add up to my happiness is to find more family and friends across the globe Thanks to the Almighty!
-I am always grateful to Viral Bhai and the entire LMAD and AP Family.
+I am always grateful to Viral Bhai and the entire LMAD team and AP Family.